-earn 310 points under the Appendix A categories; and
+earn 310 points under the Appendix A categories;

+meet a minimum point threshold of 33 points at preliminary application; and

 meet any threshold requirements determined at preliminary application

 to submit a full application.
-KHRC may also set a minimum number of points based on the criteria scored at preliminary application.
 KHRC will invite applicants to participate in the full application period, and full applications will compete under the criteria in QAP Section VII.

 4% applications must meet a minimum point threshold of 33 points.

-a. applicant’s and principals’
+KHRC will evaluate 4% and 9% LIHTC based on the chart below.
+An “x” signifies the specific selection criteria will be considered for the relevant round.